Chicken Broccoli Alfredo

-I’m no stranger to chicken and broccoli recipes and, at the risk of doing a “repeat” of previous recipes, I’m sharing my new favorite today which, in my not so humble opinion, is different from others I’ve shared before.
+Iโm no stranger to chicken and broccoli recipes, and at the risk of doing a โrepeatโ of previous recipes, Iโm sharing my new favorite today, which, in my not-so-humble opinion, is different from others Iโve shared before.

-The big difference with this chicken and broccoli dish is that the broccoli is finely chopped and cooked in the alfredo sauce so the whole dish is infused with broccoli flavor instead of just dotted with broccoli florets here and there.
-It’s a broccoli alfredo sauce with chicken as opposed to chicken alfredo with some broccoli.
-As a self-proclaimed chicken and broccoli connoisseur, this distinction is an important one.
+The big difference between this chicken and broccoli dish and others is that the broccoli is finely chopped and cooked in the alfredo sauce, so the whole dish is infused with broccoli flavor.
+Every bite is full of broccoli flavor.

 - Unsalted butter